Vilnius-Lyceum-Robotics/limelight-3a-mod/README.md

 # How to get packages & dependencies on the Limelight
 Getting dependencies on the Limelight isn't as straightforward as it seems at first.
-The firmware image does not have SSL, meaning that even if you forward your internet connection it won't be able to pull most (if not all) package libraries (including Python's pip).
+The firmware image does not have the libraries required for SSL connections, meaning that even if you forward your internet connection it won't be able to pull most (if not all) package libraries (including Python's pip).

 ## System packages
 To work around this issue for system packages, I just downloaded the appropriate .deb package files from the Debian package repository on my local machine, extract the archive, got the individual files, and used `$ python3 -m http.server` to start a local HTTP server and `wget` on the Limelight to pull the files onto it.
 It's not the best way, and it's a pain for packages that require many dependencies, but it gets the job done.